defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 - **Must** satisfy all the requirements of [Bronze](#bronze) Packages
 - **Must** define network policies under the `allow` key as required in the [UDS Package Custom Resource](https://github.com/defenseunicorns/uds-core/blob/main/docs/configuration/uds-operator.md)
 - **Must** (except if the application provides no end user login) use and create a Keycloak client through the `sso` key.
 [UDS Package Custom Resource](https://github.com/defenseunicorns/uds-core/blob/main/docs/configuration/uds-operator.md)
-- **Must** implement monitors for each application metrics endpoint using it's built-in chart monitors, `monitor` key, or manual monitors in the config chart.
+- **Must** (except if the application provides no application metrics) implement monitors for each application metrics endpoint using it's built-in chart monitors, `monitor` key, or manual monitors in the config chart.
 - **Must** integrate declaratively (i.e. no clickops) with the UDS Operator
 - **Should** expose all configuration (`uds.dev` CRs, additional `Secrets`/`ConfigMaps`, etc) through a Helm chart (ideally in a `chart` or `charts` directory).
   > This allows UDS bundles to override configuration with Helm overrides and enables downstream teams to fully control their bundle configurations.
 - **Should** implement or allow for multiple flavors (ideally with common definitions in a `common` directory).
   > This allows for different images or configurations to be delivered consistently to customers.
-- **May** template network policy keys to provide flexibility for delivery customers to configure.
-- **May** end any generated Keycloak client secrets with `-sso` to easily locate them when querying the cluster.
-- **May** template Keycloak fields to provide flexibility for delivery customers to configure.
 - **Should** avoid workarounds with Istio such as disabling strict mTLS peer authentication.
 - **Should** minimize network policies to specific selectors needed for Ingress/Egress traffic.
 - **Should** consider security options during implementation to provide the most secure default possible (i.e. SAML w/SCIM vs OIDC).